25 Facts About Stocks: SovereignBoss Needs to Know in 2025

 #15.
 The Dutch East India Company Was the First Multinational Corporation in Existence

-The Dutch East India Company was the first multinational corporation in existence, and it traded everything from spices to silk, which made its stock very valuable.
+The Dutch East India Company was the first multinational corporation in existence, and it traded everything from spices to silk, which made its stock very valuable16.

 #16.
 Calculated Risks Usually Mean More Rewards

-People make money in the stock market by buying stocks3of companies they think are undervalued and will eventually appreciate.
+People make money in the stock market by buying stocks17 of companies they think are undervalued and will eventually appreciate.

 They can also buy options contracts or use margin lending to magnify their returns on investments.

 #17.
-You Have a many Options When It Comes to Trading Stocks
+You Have Many Options When It Comes to Trading Stocks

 Shares of stocks trade on the stock market.